top of page

 Many commercial insurance plans cover acupuncture primarily for pain-related diagnoses.
 Some plans also include coverage for pregnancy-related nausea or other specific medical conditions.

-For OHP and TriWest a referral from your primary care provider is required prior to scheduling.
+For OHP, or care for active-duty military and veterans through TriWest and the VA Community Care Network (CCN), a referral from your primary care provider is required prior to scheduling.